-Does ITTO's Certificate qualify me to teach English?
+Does the TEFL Certificate qualify me to teach English?

 Yes.
 Your training will give you a major advantage over untrained teachers because you have declared your commitment to the field and to being a professional ESL teacher.
 Whether you want to work in South America, Central America, Asia, Europe, the Middle East, or anywhere else in the world; this Certification will open doors to rewarding employment opportunities.

 Yes, there are.
 The whole world wants to learn English.
 People everywhere, especially young people, are convinced that speaking English is their passport to a successful career.
 Worldwide, there are many more ESL jobs than there are native-speaking ESL teachers to fill them.
 Native English-speaking teachers are in high demand in every part of the world, English teaching jobs can be found in every country and in virtually every region of the world – South America, Central America, Asia, Eastern/Central Europe, and Western Europe.
 There is also strong demand for professional instructors in English-speaking countries such as the U.S., UK, Australia, New Zealand, and South Africa.